 Researchers and cancer control professionals can use the Cancer Trends Progress Report to elicit research ideas and set priorities for cancer control program planning to advance cancer control progress.
 We at NCI, along with our partners in this initiative, hope that you will find this report to be a valuable reference tool and a stimulus for action.
 We must not forget that the numbers in this report reflect the lives and struggles of millions of our fellow citizens.
 NCI remains committed to advancing scientific progress and facilitating its application on behalf of each of them.
-This report reflects our overarching mission:
+This report reflects our overarching mission: we support cancer research to help all people live longer, healthier lives.

-we support cancer research to hel p all people live longer, healthie r lives.
-Robert C croyle, Ph.D.
-Director, Division of Can cer Control and Population on Sciences National Cancer Institute
+Robert C royle, Pr ı.D Director, Division of Cancer Control and Population Sciences

+National Cancer Institute